Musk restores Trump’s Twitter account after online poll

 LOS ANGELES (AP) — Elon Musk reinstated Donald Trump’s account on Twitter on Saturday, reversing a ban that has kept the former president off the social media site since a pro-Trump mob attacked the U.S. Capitol on Jan.
 6, 2021, as Congress was poised to certify Joe Biden’s election victory.

 Musk made the announcement in the evening after holding a poll that asked Twitter users to click “yes” or “no” on whether Trump’s account should be restored.
 The “yes” vote won, with 51.8%.
+Previously, Musk had said Twitter would establish new procedures and a “content moderation council” before making decisions to restore suspended accounts.

 “The people have spoken.
 Trump will be reinstated.
 Vox Populi, Vox Dei,” Musk tweeted, using a Latin phrase meaning “the voice of the people, the voice of God.”

 Shortly afterward Trump’s account, which had earlier appeared as suspended, reappeared on the platform complete with his former tweets, more than 59,000 of them.
-However his followers were gone, at least initially.
+His followers were gone, at least initially, but their numbers topped 2 million in about an hour and a half.

+Musk restored the account less than a month after the Tesla CEO took control of Twitter and four days after Trump announced his candidacy for the 2024 presidential race.

 It is not clear whether Trump would actually return to Twitter.
 An irrepressible tweeter before he was banned, Trump has said in the past that he would not rejoin even if his account was reinstated.
 He has been relying on his own, much smaller social media site, Truth Social, which he launched after being blocked from Twitter.

-And on Saturday, during a video speech to a Republican Jewish group meeting in Las Vegas, Trump said that he was aware of Musk’s poll but that he saw “a lot of problems at Twitter,” according to Bloomberg.
+And on Saturday, during a video speech to a Republican Jewish group meeting in Las Vegas, Trump said that he was aware of Musk’s poll but that he saw “a lot of problems at Twitter.”

 “I hear we’re getting a big vote to also go back on Twitter.
-I don’t see it because I don’t see any reason for it,” Trump was quoted as saying by Bloomberg.
+I don’t see it because I don’t see any reason for it,” Trump said.
 “It may make it, it may not make it,” he added, apparently referring to Twitter’s recent internal upheavals.

 The prospect of restoring Trump’s presence to the platform follows Musk’s purchase last month of Twitter — an acquisition that has fanned widespread concern that the billionaire owner will allow purveyors of lies and misinformation to flourish on the site.
 Musk has frequently expressed his belief that Twitter had become too restrictive of freewheeling speech.